 TO SECURE A SHARE OF THIS FAMOUSLY WELL-MARBLED, EVER-SO-JUICY, AND EXCEPTIONALLY FLAVORFUL PORK YOU MUST ACT NOW.

-Stay with me to learn the secrets of the world’s most delicious pork and how you, too, can enjoy the flavor reserved (until now) for the world’s hippest, most prestigious restaurants—and at a fraction of the cost!
+Stay with me to learn the secrets of the world’s most delicious, healthy, and sustainable pork and how you, too, can enjoy the flavor reserved (until now) for the world’s hippest, most prestigious restaurants—and at a fraction of the cost!

 THE “MAD FOOD-SCIENTIST” WHO UNLOCKED THE SECRETS OF THE WORLD’S MOST-FLAVORFUL MEATS